hwxi/hwxi.github.io/RESEARCH/README.md

 Types have been invented for many purposes in the course of programming language design and implementation.
 For instance, types are C are primarily used for determining data layouts at compile-time.
-In order to use types for verification, the underlying type system should be sound (or at least assumed to be sound).
-For a property on a program to be verified, the property is encoded into the type assigned to the program, and verifying the property is then reduced to verifying the well-typedness of the program.
+In order for types to be used for verification, the underlying type system should be sound (or at least assumed to be sound).
+For a property on a program to be verified, the property is encoded into the type assigned to the program; and verifying the property is then reduced to verifying the well-typedness of the program, which is often referred to as type-checking.

 ## Programming with Theorem-Proving